geerlingguy/solr-container/README.md

 ### Push the image to Docker Hub

 Currently, the process for updating this image on Docker Hub is manual.
-Eventually this will be automated via Travis CI using `ansible-container push`.
+Eventually this will be automated via Travis CI using `ansible-container push` (currently, this is waiting on [this issue](https://github.com/ansible/ansible-container/issues/630) to be resolved).

   1. Log into Docker Hub on the command line:

          docker login --username=geerlingguy

-  1. Tag the latest version:
+  1. Tag the latest version (only if this is the latest/default version):

          docker tag [image id] geerlingguy/solr:latest

   1. Tag the Solr major version:

          docker tag [image id] geerlingguy/solr:6.x # or 5.x, 4.x...
+         docker tag [image id] geerlingguy/solr:6.6.0 # the specific version

   1. Push tags to Docker Hub:

-         docker push geerlingguy/solr:latest
-         docker push geerlingguy/solr:6.x # or 5.x, 4.x...
+         docker push geerlingguy/solr:latest # (if this was just tagged) docker push geerlingguy/solr:6.x # or 5.x, 4.x...
+         docker push geerlingguy/solr:6.6.0 # the specific version

 ## License